Brooke Logan

 Brooke Logan is a fictional character from The Bold and the Beautiful, an American soap opera on the CBS network.
 She has been portrayed by Katherine Kelly Lang since the series's debut in March 1987.
-The character is part of the original four central characters and actors (including her onscreen double-decade long love and husband, Ridge Forrester, and his parents Stephanie and Eric).
-Over the years, she has developed into a business woman working at Forrester Creations and a mother to five children: Rick, Bridget, Hope, Jack, R.J..
+The character is part of the original four central characters and actors (including her onscreen multi-decade, long love, and husband, Ridge Forrester, and his parents Stephanie and Eric).
+Over the years, she has developed into a business woman working at Forrester Creations and a mother to five children: Rick, Bridget, Hope, R.J. and Jack.
 Her character is described as having "emerged as the show's quintessential vixen, always in turmoil and forever symbolic of true love and destiny prevailing."
 The character has also had long-time rivalries with Stephanie Forrester and Taylor Hayes.
-In addition to Ridge (whom she married eight times), Brooke has had marriages with Eric Forrester Ridge's father, Ridge's two half-brothers, Thorne Forrester and Nick Marone, her brother-in-law Bill Spencer, Jr., and several others, including marriages to Whip Jones and Grant Chambers for a total of 21 marriages.
-Had a relationship with her son-in-laws Nick Marone and Deacon Sharpe (While he was wed to her daughter) and Oliver Jones her daughter's high school boyfriend.
+In addition to Ridge (whom she married eight times), Brooke has also had marriages with Eric Forrester, Ridge's two half-brothers, Thorne Forrester and Nick Marone, her brother-in-law Bill Spencer, Jr., and several others, including marriages to Whip Jones and Grant Chambers.

 Casting

 Katherine Kelly Lang debuted as the character in the soap's first episode on March 23, 1987, and continues to portray the role to this day.
 In 1987, she was briefly replaced by Catherine Hickland while Lang was on sick leave, with Hickland appearing on July 9 and 13 of that year.
-In 1997, Sandra Ferguson filled in for a small amount of time during Lang's maternity leave.
+In 1997, Sandra Ferguson filled in for during Lang's maternity leave.
 In 2012, Lang announced that she had signed a two-year contract with the series, ensuring her stay until 2014.

-Character development
+Lang’s character has also crossed over to The Young and the Restless, appearing on January 6–8, 1999, May 11, 1999, and July 5, 2007.